Induced Chern-Simons Like Action by Lorentz Symmetry Breaking in (3+1)D QED: Calculation of the induced term

-Therefore, we conclude that the addition of a term with a background field that breaks Lorentz symmetry of the Lagrangian gauge theory leads to the usual Chern-Simons type action in four-dimensional spacetime.
+Therefore, it is concluded that the addition of a term with a background field that breaks the Lorentz symmetry of the Lagrangian gauge theory leads to the usual Chern-Simons type action in the four-dimensional spacetime.
 As is well noted in the literature, this term is finite and obtained by various regularization methods.
-The only difference is the constant of proportionality, which depends exclusively on the type of regularization method used.
+The only difference is the constant of proportionality, which depends exclusively on the type of the regularization method used for any specific calculations.